List of Battle Royale characters: Yutaka Seto

 Boy #12 Yutaka Seto (瀬戸 豊, Seto Yutaka), the class clown and the shortest boy, allies with Shinji Mimura and helps him gather the materials for the bomb plan.
 In the film Keita Iijima is also part of his group.

 In the novel, Yutaka likes Izumi Kanai, and wants revenge on the program for her death.
 This is part of his motivation in helping Shinji execute his plan.

 In the manga, Yutaka has a crush on Fumiyo Fujiyoshi.
 Yonemi Kamon killed Fumiyo Fujiyoshi, therefore he feels especially motivated to help Shinji, calling the bomb they intend to make "Fumiyo's revenge".

 In the manga, while preparing the finishing touches to their bomb, Yutaka accidentally shines a flashlight outside, this later attracts Keita Iijima to the farmhouse where they are hiding.
 After Shinji accidentally kills Keita, Yutaka loses his trust in Shinji, but the two reconcile after Yutaka considers the numerous times Shinji has forgiven him for his mistakes (such as misplacing the pulley needed to transport the bomb).
 Shinji embraces him & the two share a friendly hug, but Kazuo Kiriyama unexpectedly ambushes both of them.
-Yukata is shot numerous times in the side of the head before he has time to react.
+Yutaka is shot numerous times in the side of the head before he has time to react.
 Yutaka collapses while Shinji runs into the farmhouse for cover, having been severely injured himself.
 When Yutaka lies of the ground almost dead he sheds a tear, at which point Kazuo shoots him once more in the head, killing him.

 In his flashbacks in the manga, Yutaka meets Shinji when he is being bullied by some older thugs in an alley.
 Shinji mistakes Yutaka for being "a little kid", but Yutaka corrects him and says they are in the same year, which shocks Shinji.
 Shinji then continues to take down the two thugs, and learns after Yutaka got into a fight because he was protecting a helpless puppy.
 Shinji deeply admires sticking up for the weak, and the two become best friends.

 In the film, Yutaka mistakes Kazuo for Shuya upon seeing him; he is fatally shot along with Keita and Shinji (though not before Shinji detonates the bomb in a failed attempt to kill Kazuo).